808brick/RoboND-Where-Am-I/README.md

 roslaunch myrobot world.launch
 roslaunch ball_chaser ball_chaser.launch
 ```

-Note that a blank RViz configuration will load.
-You will need to add the camera and laser topics manually to your liking.
-Make sure to change the `Fixed Frame` parameter in RViz from `map` to `chassis`,
+Gazebo and RViz should open.
+RViz will be configured to include the image stream and laser scan data, as shown in the GIF at the top of this doument.